isc-projects/stork/doc/user/demo.rst

 agent-kea-large
-   This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. agent-kea-subscriber-1 and agent-kea-subscriber-2 These two containers should be run together.
+   This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. agent-kea-subscriber-1, agent-kea-subscriber-2, and agent-kea-subscriber-3 These containers should be run together.
 Each runs a Kea DHCPv4 server instance configured with the subscriber hooks.
 They have a common Config Backend database.
+The agent-kea-subscriber-1 and agent-kea-subscriber-3 containers share the same server tag (they aren't configured as a HA pair).

 These are containers with third-party services that are required by Stork: